Account security

 Infrastructure security

-We follow the principle of least privilege for internal access: engineers don't routinely query production data, and access to attendee records is logged.
+We follow the principle of least privilege for internal access: engineers don't routinely query production data, and access to attendee records is limited to operational need.

 Reporting abuse on the platform